 You can customize the layout of each webinar to suit your brand and create waiting rooms for anyone who arrives in the webinar early.
 In the waiting rooms, you can put information about the event or presenters for attendees to look at while they wait.

 ClickMeeting also features a mobile app where you can schedule, invite, stream, and record your webinars.

-Another platform ideal for beginners, Dacast approaches pricing in a way that makes it easy for one-time events or those simply looking for a trial run.
+Another platform ideal for beginners, Dacast approaches pricing in a way that makes it easy to hold one-time events or experiment with a trial webinar.

-It’s one of the only platforms that allows you to pay per event, rather than subscription only.
+It’s one of the only platforms that allows you to pay per event, rather than by subscription.